 Need emergency care right now?
-Call us at 360-678-1881.
+Please call our office at 360-678-1881 – if calling out of hours, please follow the voice message instructions to reach our on-call veterinarian.
 Let us know your name, the type of animal in need of care, and a brief description of what is happening and we can guide you through the situation until our veterinarian can provide treatment.

 Our veterinary staff is passionate about sharing our knowledge of animals with the community.
-We are proud supporters of 4-H education and getting youth involved in animal care and compassion.
-Email us today to ask about our participation in your upcoming community events!
+We are proud supporters of 4-H education and getting youth involved in animal husbandry.
+Call us today to ask about our participation in your upcoming community events!